fioprotocol/fio.oracle/README.md

-GASLIMIT=                 # The default gas limit GASPRICE=                 # The default ethereum gas price TGASLIMIT=                # Manual gas price and gas limit setting TGASPRICE=                # Manual gas price and gas price setting ETHAPIURL=                # The etherscan API URL USEGASAPI=                # Boolean to use manual price an limit settings or user the API (0 = manual, 1 = use API) GASPRICELEVEL=            # Which price to use from the gas price API (low/average/high)
+GASLIMIT=                 # The default gas limit GASPRICE=                 # The default ethereum gas price TGASLIMIT=                # Manual gas price and gas limit setting TGASPRICE=                # Manual gas price and gas price setting for ETH erc20 PGASPRICE=                # Manual gas price and gas price setting for Polygon erc721 ETHAPIURL=                # The etherscan API URL USEGASAPI=                # Boolean to use manual price an limit settings or user the API (0 = manual, 1 = use API) GASPRICELEVEL=            # Which price to use from the gas price API (low/average/high)